marnen/flying-romanos/source/music.html.markdown

 I play piano, organ, violin, viola, flute, and recorder.
 Most of my work is in classical or Anglo-American folk music.

 On the classical side of things, I have been working with [Opera Brittenica][opera brittenica] as musical director and/or accompanist for each of their innovative productions of Benjamin Britten operas.
 From 2001 until about 2010, I was the primary rehearsal pianist for the [Ridgewood Gilbert & Sullivan Opera Company][ridgewood]; I also played in their orchestra, generally as concertmaster or principal violist.
 Until 2007, when I left the New York City area for the wilds of Albany, I was a choral accompanist at [Blind Brook][blind brook] Middle and High School, and I played piano for ballet classes at [Sarah Lawrence College][slc].
-Here in Boston, I play for ballet classes at [Boston Conservatory][boston conservatory] and, as of Spring 2015, [Harvard University][harvard].
+Here in Boston, I play for ballet classes at [Boston Conservatory][boston conservatory], [Harvard University][harvard], and [José Mateo Ballet Theatre][jose mateo].
 I've got lots of room in my schedule for more ballet work, so please get in touch if you need that!

 My folk-music activities are largely centered around the various dance bands that I'm a member of.
 At the moment, this list includes [The Flying Romanos](romanos/), which plays mostly English country dance music, as well as several contra dance bands including Contrazz, Contramantra, and Squeezology.
 I'm also a musician for the Handsfor Dance Project, which seeks to combine hip-hop and contra dance.
 If you want to see what I'm currently up to, check out [my listing][dancedb listing] on Ted Crane's [DanceDB][dancedb].